Your Basic Texas Medicare Benefits

 Some Part D plans are standalone pharmacy cards that you will use at the service counter when you are picking up prescriptions your doctor has prescribed.
 Most people who have Medicare with a supplement will enroll in a standalone Part D drug card.

 However, you can also get your Part D benefits included in a Part C Medicare Advantage plan if you like.
 Your agent can explain how this works.

 This can all seem very confusing at first.
 So many moving letters and parts!
 Don’t worry – we can make Medicare easy for you.
-Give us a call to speak with a helpful, friendly licensed insurance agent who can spend time explaining the basics to you until you feel like you’ve got a solid grasp on your benefits under Medicare.
+Give us a call to speak with a helpful, friendly licensed insurance agent.
+We’ll spend time explaining the basics to you.
+We’ll help you get a solid grasp on your benefits under Medicare.

 We can then offer you assistance in determining your Texas Medicare supplemental insurance options.
-For help, call our office or fill out our information request form for
+For help, call our office or fill out our information request form.